nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 3.
 The rest of the list with birthday after this first person will be displayed in sorted order.

 Step 4.
-Once at the end of the list, cycle back to the person with the earliest birthday and display subsequent people in the list in sorted order until the person with a birthday that has just past and already the first person in the resulting the birthday reminder list.
+Once at the end of the list (at person with latest birthday), cycle back to the person with the earliest birthday and display remaining people in sorted order.

 --------------------------------------------------------------------------------------------------------------------